land fragmentation and effect

 5. The effect of urbanization.

-In all the what actually affect fermentation is that the more we have farmer we have farmers surplus than the available land this invariably will lead to lands fragmentation so that every available farmer I will have access to farmland no matter how small the piece of land will be for them to farm on
+In all what actually affect fermentation is that the more we have farmer we have farmers surplus the available land this invariably will lead to lands fragmentation so that every available farmer will have access to farmland no matter how small the piece of land will be for them to farm on

 Thanks for coming to our page you can share this on social media or with your friends

-You can leave a comment below by using our coming box you can leave a comment below by using comment box and will reach you as soon as possible
+You can leave a comment below by using our coming box you can leave a comment below by using the comment box and will reach you as soon as possible

 .
 GRASSES